TashaTJ/birthday-book-v2/README.md

 ## Edit Existing Birthday

-* third option in the main menu is Edit Existing Birthday.
+* the third option in the main menu is Edit Existing Birthday.
 On selection they'll first be taken to search for the entry they wish to edit.
 * after locating the required entry, the app will ask the user if they'd like to edit this entry by typing Y/N
 * If Y, they'll then be able to select which field of the entry they'd like to alter.
 * The user makes the relevant changes and saves, with a reasuring message from the app that prints the updated entry.